gee-community/qgis-earthengine-plugin/README.md

 - [x] Fix GEE url authentication function if the credentials is not exists #63
 - [x] Fix crash if the authentication dialog is cancelled or not filled by the user
 - [x] Init the Google Earth Engine user authorization system only when the user is going to use the plugin
+- [x] Fix loading extra python dependencies to the plugin, fix #62

 #### Alpha 0.4 (Q4 2020)
 - [ ] EE vector layer inspector